Feminist theory: Epistemologies

 Questions about how knowledge is produced, generated, and distributed have been central to Western conceptions of feminist theory and discussions on feminist epistemology.
 One debate proposes such questions as "Are there 'women's ways of knowing' and 'women's knowledge'?"
 And "How does the knowledge women produce about themselves differ from that produced by patriarchy?"
 Feminist theorists have also proposed the "feminist standpoint knowledge" which attempts to replace the "view from nowhere" with the model of knowing that expels the "view from women's lives".
 A feminist approach to epistemology seeks to establish knowledge production from a woman's perspective.
 It theorizes that from personal experience comes knowledge which helps each individual look at things from a different insight.

 It is central to feminism that women are systematically subordinated, and bad faith exists when women surrender their agency to this subordination (for example, acceptance of religious beliefs that a man is the dominant party in a marriage by the will of God).
 Simone de Beauvoir labels such women "mutilated" and "immanent".

 Intersectionality

 Intersectionality is the examination of various ways in which people are oppressed, based on the relational web of dominating factors of race, sex, class, nation and sexual orientation.
 Intersectionality "describes the simultaneous, multiple, overlapping, and contradictory systems of power that shape our lives and political options".
 While this theory can be applied to all people, and more particularly all women, it is specifically mentioned and studied within the realms of black feminism.
 Patricia Hill Collins argues that black women in particular, have a unique perspective on the oppression of the world as unlike white women, they face both racial and gender oppression simultaneously, among other factors.
-This debate raises the issue of understanding the oppressive lives of women that are not only shaped by gender alone but by other elements such as racism, classism, ageism, heterosexism, ableism etc.
+This debate raises the issue of understanding the oppressive lives of women that are not only shaped by gender alone but by other elements such as racism, classism, ageism, heterosexism, ableism, transphobia etc.